What are the dates of the program?

 How is IP Handled?

 The OpenDP project uses the MIT License for our software.
 We require all fellows program participants to sign the OpenDP Contributor License Agreement (CLA) to provide our users the assurance of properly licensed software.
-We highly recommend participants obtain their employer’s signature on the CLA.
+We highly recommend that participants obtain their employer’s signature on the CLA.

 When will I be notified after my application is submitted?